etsy/Testing101/Testing_Best_Practices.md

 looks sane, and b) that you receive a purchase confirmation email.

 Setting up these resources in a test environment is an exercise for the reader.
-For this test, you'd have to set up a real database and load it with data for the purchase you want to confirm.
-And you'd have to set up Apache to run your PHP webapp locally.
-And you've have to set up a local mail server.
+For this test, you would have to set up a real database and load it with data for the purchase you want to confirm.
+And you would have to set up Apache to run your PHP webapp locally.
+And you will have to set up a local mail server.
 (See Etsy's other testing documentation on how to write tests that use a real MySQL database, for example.)

-Once you've set that up, your end-to-end test could be a shell script that curls your test webapp, a Selenium test that opens it in a browser, or a PHPUnit test that uses PHP curl calls.
-It doesn't matter, so long as you do what a user does and inspect your app's behavior as naturally and naively as possible.
+Once you have set that up, your end-to-end test could be a shell script that curls your test webapp, a Selenium test that opens it in a browser, or a PHPUnit test that uses PHP curl calls.
+It does not matter, so long as you do what a user does and inspect your app's behavior as naturally and naively as possible.
 These tests are a lot of work to set up, and they take a long time to run, so consider them sanity checks that complement a suite of deeper and more fine-grained PHPUnit tests.
 But do make sure your system is easy to test, i.e. easy to use.

 ## Balance different types of tests